ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

 Each instances has a primary ENI (can't detach it), but you can create more ENIs and attach them.

+## EC2 Instance Connect

+- Must have port 22 open in the [[SecurityGroup]].
+- No need to use key pairs, since a temporary SSH key is generated.

 ## EC2 Hibernate

 ![[instance_lifecycle.png]]